 The alternative approach is to specify protection ratio values based on an analysis of the performance of a set of receivers in the presence of interfering waveforms at different power levels and representing different white space technologies.
 The resulting figures form a look-up table of recommended protection ratio values that will ensure satisfactory performance for a given percentage of receivers.
 Individual contours can capture the changes in protection ratio as the power level changes.

-Protection ratios that protect a given proportion of the sets tested are developed; sets with 2, 8, and 14 receivers are analysed The receivers to exclude from each set are selected on the basis of having the worst average protection ratio over all the waveforms, input powers and frequency offsets.
+Protection ratios that protect a given proportion of the receivers tested were developed and analysed; these sets were comprised of the best performing 2 out of 16 DTT receivers, 8 out of 16 DTT receivers, and 14 out of 16 DTT receivers, respectively.

+The receivers to exclude from each set are selected on the basis of having the worst average protection ratio over all the waveforms, input powers and frequency offsets.
 No weighting of the results by sales figure has been included; it is assumed that the receivers measured are representative of the models currently in general use.
 The protection ratio is produced for each wanted power level, and is defined as highest protection ratio value required to protect the most vulnerable receiver in the presence of its most degrading waveform.

 Tables 12-15 present the results of the level dependent protection ratio analysis for each technology type and frequency offset as a function of the wanted signal power.
 They are expressed as functions of (a) the power of the wanted signal, C (b) the offset between the wanted and interfering signals, for the analysis sets of different sizes.
 It should be noted that the tables provide the combined analysis for both base station and CPE.